jamesmurdza/humaneval-results/README.md

 # Benchmarking Code Generation with LLMs

-Below is a comparison of code generation success with GPT-3.5 and GPT-4 using the <a href="https://github.com/openai/human-eval">HumanEval</a> problem dataset.
+Below is a comparison of code generation success with GPT-3.5 and GPT-4 using the <a href="https://github.com/jamesmurdza/human-eval">HumanEval</a> problem dataset.
 Each task was evaluated ten times per model, by first making a call to the OpenAI API, then running generated code against unit tests.
 Traces from each run are linked in the table below.

+These results were generated with the [HumanEval-LangChain workflow](https://github.com/jamesmurdza/humaneval-langchain).

 ## Results